SolaceDev/pubsubplus-connector-kafka-source/README.md

  As mentioned above, the Connect API may become the limiting factor for processing of the events.
  To prevent potential data loss thorough the Connector when using topics, it may be necessary to scale the number of connector task instances.

-It is also possible to have the Solace Source Connector register interest in the Service Mesh to attract data events from Solace Queues
+It is also possible to have the PubSub+ Source Connector register interest in the Service Mesh to attract data events from Solace Queues
 .
 A Solace Queue guarantees order of deliver, provides High Availability and Disaster Recovery (depending on the setup of the PubSub+ brokers) and provides an acknowledgment to the message producer (in this case the Solace event producer application) when the event is stored in all
  HA and DR members and flushed to disk.
 This is a higher guarantee than is provided by Kafka even for Kafka idempotent delivery.

 When A Kafka Topic is configured with it's highest quality-of-service, with respect to record loss or duplication, it results in a large reduction in record processing throughput.
 However, in some application requirements this QoS is required.
-In this case, the Solace Source Connector should use Solace Queues for the consumption of events from the Event Mesh.
+In this case, the PubSub+ Source Connector should use Solace Queues for the consumption of events from the Event Mesh.

-The Solace Source Connector consumes messages from the queue and streams the records to the Kafka Topic.
+The PubSub+ Source Connector consumes messages from the queue and streams the records to the Kafka Topic.
 A timed process (which is configurable in the in the Worker's configuration file), flushes the records and offset to to disk.
 The Solace Connector will consume/process the messages from the queue and when 500 messages are processed or the current connector "poll()" method completes, it will force the Kafka to flush records and the offset.
 The poll() method will also acknowledge all the  Solace Queue data event messages that were committed to the Kafka Topic.
 Acknowledging the Solace Queue messages that were processed removes these event messages from the Solace Queue.